-Coalition Aims for 25 GW of Green Hydrogen by 2026
+Coalition Aims for 25GW of Green Hydrogen by 2026

 The coalition, which is linked to the United Nations Framework Convention on Climate Change’s Race to Zero campaign, is also hoping to halve the cost of green hydrogen production, cutting it to less than $2 per kilogram.

-A January 2020 report from industry group the Hydrogen Council suggested this price could be a tipping point for green hydrogen and derivatives such as ammonia to become “the energy source of choice across multiple sectors,” said a Race to Zero press release.
+A January 2020 report from industry group the Hydrogen Council suggested this price could be a tipping point for green hydrogen and derivatives such as ammonia to become “the energy source of choice across multiple sectors,” according to a Race to Zero press release.

 These sectors could include steel and fertilizer production, power generation and long-range shipping, the coalition said.
 Green hydrogen could supply up to 25 percent of global energy needs by 2050, it added.